-Just because some body types have higher “ceilings” than others, like a guy born with massive forearms and calves doesn’t mean you can’t become a 6foot+ monster.
+But you don’t need to leave the natty life to be a successful ectomorph bodybuilder.
+Just because some body types have higher “ceilings” than others, like a guy born with massive forearms and calves doesn’t mean you can’t become a 6foot+ monster too.

 Also, the ceiling point is kind of moot because once you’re jacked your jacked.
 For example Scott Herman from Herman Fitness looks huge next to average Joe, but next to Kai Greene he’ll look tiny, and even Kai next to the likes of Big Ramy will look smaller.

 Even though it requires more work to achieve an impressive physique as an ectomorph, once it is attained it looks all the more impressive.